PixelPaper/ixdsuperstars/index.md

 ####Thursday 19 February 2015
 Presentation of final digital project idea.
 You should aim to present a creative route you see your project taking with a number of visuals (physical or digital) to outline the approach you could take forward to the six week IxD Foundation session.

+And that's that so far.
+We wil be adding material to this page as the project progresses.